- Cheapest non-owner car insurance companies in Virginia

 Erie Insurance

-Erie Insurance is another great option for non-owner car insurance in Virginia, with average rates of $291 per year.
-It has an AM Best rating of A+ and a low NAIC complaint ratio of 0.61.
+Erie Insurance is also a great choice for non-owner car insurance in Virginia, offering coverage at an average annual rate of $291.
+It has earned an AM Best rating of A+ and maintains a low NAIC complaint ratio of 0.61.

 State Farm

-Our third choice is State Farm, with an average rate of $228.
-It has an NAIC complaint ratio of 0.7 and an AM Best rating of A++.
+Our third recommendation is State Farm, with average rates of $228.
+It has an NAIC complaint ratio of 0.7 and holds an AM Best rating of A++.

 PEOPLE ASK: